Ernest Mercier: Career in the electrical and petroleum industries

 Ernest Mercier was most active in two sectors, electricity and petroleum which were at the time among the newest, and would soon boost the French economy of the 1920s.
 In 1919, he played a key role in founding the Electrical Union which encompassed various small companies around Paris.
 In the inter-war period, he was an important player in the electrical power industry of France, via the Messine Group, constructing thermal and hydroelectric power plants.

 In 1923, he was appointed by Raymond Poincaré—on the suggestion of Louis Pineau, his advisor for the petroleum business, and by Louis Loucheur, then Minister for Industrial Reconstruction—to rebuild and restructure the petroleum sector by creating a sufficiently large company to be the premiere supplier for the nation.
-In effect, war and development of mechanical transport had showed both the strategic importance of this sector and France's weakness in the area.
+In effect, war and development of mechanical transport had shown both the strategic importance of this sector and France's weakness in the area.
 The French Petroleum Company (CFP) was founded in March 1924.
 A 1931 law gave 35% of its capital to the state (it was until then entirely private), although Mercier successfully averted a total takeover by the government.
 From its first holding, a 25% stake in the Turkish Petroleum Company, the CFP grew thanks to oil extraction near Kirkuk, Iraq, then in Colombia and in Venezuela.
 CFP also had interests in Romania (Steaua Roumania).
 Mercier extended the vertical integration of the company by constructing petroleum transport infrastructure and refineries at Gonfreville, near Le Havre and on the Étang de Berre, near Martigues.

 From 1933 to 1940, he was the President of Alsthom.